DROZD-01/Guilty-Gear-Xrd-Ru-Translation/README.md

-# Guilty-Gear-SIGN-Ru-Translation
+# Guilty-Gear-Xrd-Ru-Translation
-Translation for Guilty Gear Xrd -SIGN- from JP+EN into RU in a form of .SRT subtitles.
+Translation for Guilty Gear Xrd -SIGN- and Guilty Gear Xrd -REVELATOR- from JP+EN into RU in a form of .SRT subtitles.